 - 16.2.1 Application to the plan is voluntary except in cases arising from the application of Article 11.
-A faculty member who wishes to be considered for early retirement incentive shall do so in writing at least nine (9) months before their planned date of retirement.
+A faculty member who wishes to be considered for early retirement incentive shall do so in writing no later than December 1 for retirement that will occur during the College's next Fiscal Year.
 The College shall provide copies of all applications to the Union. - 16.2.2 An employee has the right to accept or decline an early retirement incentive offer made by the College within thirty (30) days of the offer being proposed.
 In the event of acceptance of an offer of early retirement, the employee's date of retirement shall be at a mutually agreed upon date.
-Agreement shall be in writing and shall specify the early retirement date with the incentive option agreed upon.
+Agreement shall be in writing and shall specify the early retirement date with the incentive option agreed upon. - 16.2.2.1 The offer of early retirement shall include, but is not limited to, the following: - (a) Lump sum payment amount (Article 16.4) - (b) Maximum lump sum payment amount for Sick Leave Plan payment (Article 6.7.6) - (c) Last day of active work determined from the amount of vacation days and Professional Development days remaining. - (d) Contact information for the College Pension Plan, Canada Pension Plan (CPP) and Old Age Security (OAS).